Solomon Burke: Declining health

 For many years Burke struggled with his health, with his "weight estimated somewhere between 300 and 400 pounds" in 2006.
 New York Times writer Ben Sisario wrote of Burke: "Wide-shaped in his youth, he grew into Henry VIII-like corpulence, and in his later years had to be wheeled to his throne."
 In the later years of his life, "arthritis and weight ... limited his mobility" and made him reliant on a wheelchair.

 In an interview in 2008, Burke said that "God put me in this wheelchair", and that God's message to him was: "'You are too fat!'"
 Burke denied having an eating disorder: ...
 I guess God let me develop into what I am now and allowed me to live.
 It's not an eating disorder.
 If I had an eating disorder, I wouldn't travel."
 In 2006 Burke acknowledged: "It's very rough.
 I love to eat and I love to cook—as you can see.
 But my hip has to be replaced and a knee has to be replaced and I've got to lose 150 pounds before they can do that.
 And that's a lot.
 But it's NOT!
 God knows I've enjoyed every kind of food there is, all around the world.
 It's not like I'm going to miss any of it.
 Because I've had it all!"
 Despite his efforts, at the time of his death, Burke's weight still exceeded 350 pounds.

 Death and funeral

-On October 10, 2010, Burke died at Amsterdam Schiphol Airport while on a plane from Washington Dulles International Airport that had just landed.
+On October 10, 2010, Burke died at Amsterdam Airport Schiphol (Haarlemmermeer) while on a plane from Washington Dulles International Airport that had just landed.
 He had been due to perform with De Dijk in Amsterdam on October 12.
 The cause of death was not immediately clear; according to his family, Burke died of natural causes.
 At a 2012 probate court hearing of Burke's will, Burke's manager/companion of 16 years, Jane Margolis Vickers, stated that doctors at Reston Hospital suspected that Burke had a pulmonary embolism and had urged him not to travel.
 Burke decided to leave the hospital "against medical advice" and proceed to Dulles for his flight to Amsterdam.
 There was no autopsy after his death, but the general assumption is that Burke died as a result of a pulmonary embolism.